What to Wear to (Pretty Much) Every Occasion

 Keep it clean, professional, and appropriate.
 Pumps and a tailored suit (pants or a skirt) or simple black or navy dress always work great as a job interview outfit.
 These tend to be the standard for most corporate companies, although if you're job-searching in a more laid-back industry, like at a tech startup, design firm, or hip magazine, feel more free to express your personal style.
 However, veering too trendy or casual can be off-putting.
 Steer clear of jangly, distracting jewelry, and avoid denim (yes, even if the prospective company dress code is casual; you should always be more dressed up than the people who work there).

-Don’t overthink what to wear to a graduation event.
-It’s nice and neat, but not super dressy.
-If you’re the graduate, don’t put on anything you’ll regret wearing in tons of graduation photos or at a celebratory lunch with your grandparents.
+Don't overthink what to wear to a graduation event.
+It's nice and neat but not super dressy.
+If you're the graduate, don't put on anything you'll regret wearing in tons of graduation photos or at a celebratory lunch with your grandparents.
 A knee-length colorful, white, or floral dress is a great option that fits the exciting occasion.
-Wear comfortable heels, flats, wedges, or nice sandals you know you can smoothly walk across the stage in.
+Also, wear comfortable heels, flats, wedges, or nice sandals to walk across the stage smoothly.

-For someone else’s graduation, follow similar guidelines as above, or as you would for a springtime baptism, bar mitzvah or Easter celebration: neat, fun, and thoughtful, but not overly fancy.
-Try chic, cropped pants and a nice top, a pretty patterned skirt, or a cheerful sundress made with nice fabric.
-Many graduations take place in late spring or early summer, and often involve sitting outside for long grad ceremonies, so mind the weather.
+For someone else's graduation, follow similar guidelines as above, or as you would for a springtime baptism, bar mitzvah, or Easter celebration: neat, fun, and thoughtful, but not overly fancy.
+Try chic, cropped pants with a nice top, a pretty patterned skirt, or a cheerful sundress made with nice fabric.
+Many graduations occur in late spring or early summer and often involve sitting outside for long grad ceremonies, so mind the weather.
 You might be sweltering hot in long sleeves or pants, so opt for a breezy A-line dress or skirt to keep cool.
-If it’s raining, you may be moved to an over-air-conditioned auditorium or gymnasium, so bring a wrap or sweater to keep from freezing.
+If it's raining, you may be moved to an over-air-conditioned auditorium or gymnasium, so bring a wrap or sweater to keep from freezing.